NDTA Research Committee

 Fidelity Measure Task Force

 This task force is working toward development of a measurement tool that can objectify adherence to the NDT Practice Model.
 The aim is for this tool to be applicable to examining published literature or for peer-to-peer self-study.
+Click below to view the Network article.

 Information for Clinicians Interested in Doing Research